-- The planned assessments provide evidence of students' business-related conceptual understanding AND technical skills or problem-solving strategies at various points within the learning segment. - Requirements from the IEP or 504 plan must be explicitly addressed in the commentary and/or the Planning Task 1 artifacts.
+- The planned assessments provide evidence of students' conceptual understanding, procedural fluency AND mathematical reasoning/problem-solving skills at various points within the learning segment.
+The assessments must provide evidence of all three (conceptual understanding, procedural fluency, and mathematical reasoning/problem-solving skills). - Requirements from the IEP or 504 plan must be explicitly addressed in the commentary and/or the Planning Task 1 artifacts.
 List of assessment requirements and/or accommodations in the Context for Learning Information document is not sufficient by itself.

-The planned assessments will yield insufficient evidence to monitor students' business-related conceptual understanding, technical skills, or problem-solving strategies within the learning segment.
+The planned assessments will yield insufficient evidence to monitor students' conceptual understanding, procedural fluency, or mathematical reasoning/problem-solving skills within the learning segment.

 - Assessments will produce evidence of student learning, but evidence is limited.
-Examples of limited assessments include a single assessment or assessments for only conceptual understanding but not one of the other areas. - Although assessments may provide some evidence of student learning, they do not monitor all areas of learning across the learning segment.
+Examples of limited assessments include a single assessment or assessments for only procedures or conceptual understanding and not the other areas. - Although assessments may provide some evidence of student learning, they do not monitor all areas of learning across the learning segment.